totalspectrum/spin2cpp/doc/general.md

 #### No register declarations

 Do not try to declare registers; the inline assembly probably will not be running from COG memory.
 If you need some scratch registers in inline assembly, declare them as local variables in the function.
+The only exception to this is `ORG` in Spin2, or the similar constructs like `cpu asm` or `asm volatile` in C, where the inline assembly is guaranteed to be placed in COG memory.
+It's still probably better to declare local variables instead of placing register declarations in the inline assembly, though.

 #### General Guidelines